- About Us

 - Contact Us

 Bob is a consultant on Health Reform, Medicare and Social Security, having retired after 39 years with the Federal Government.
 His most recent position was as Special Assistant to the Regional Administrator, for the Centers for Medicare & Medicaid Services (CMS) in Atlanta.
-Mr. Foster spent 6 years as an OIG Special Agent in addition to assignments in CMS’s policy, budget, anti-fraud and external affairs.
+Bob spent 6 years as an OIG Special Agent in addition to assignments in CMS’s policy, budget, anti-fraud and external affairs.
 He holds a B.A. and M.Ed. from the University of Virginia and a J.D. from Georgia State University.
 He is admitted to the bar in Georgia and is a member of the Bar’s Health Law Section.
 He is married, with 3 children and six grandchildren.
 He is an elder and teaches adult Sunday School in his church.